sebastianbergmann/phpunit-documentation-english/src/extending-phpunit.rst

 Each "hook", meaning each of the interfaces listed above, represents an event that can occur while the tests are being executed.

-See :ref:`appendixes.configuration.phpunit.extensions` for details on how to register extensions in PHPUnit's XML configuration.
+See :ref:`appendixes.configuration.extensions` for details on how to register extensions in PHPUnit's XML configuration.

 :numref:`extending-phpunit.examples.TestRunnerExtension` shows an example